TATEFARREL/TATEFARREL/README.md

 - 👋 Hi, I’m @kai_3r
 - 👀 I’m interested in arts, mathematics and computer science; more prescisely in projects combining UI/UX, PROGRAMMING PROEFICIENCY AND ELECTRONICS.
-- 🌱 I’m currently learning C, HTML/CSS
+- 🌱 I’m currently learning C, HTML/CSS, python, c++
-- 💞️ I’m looking to collaborate on PROJECTS IN C, HTML/CSS
+- 💞️ I’m looking to collaborate on PROJECTS IN C, HTML/CSS, python, c++
 - 📫 How to reach me TELEGRAM @kaier0000

 <!---